epomatti/microservices-archetypes/README.md

 ### 7 - Team Segregation

-Different teams may own specific microservices.
+Larger teams will often have different teams owning specific services.

-- Cost distribution and/or internal service divisions
+- Team cost center distribution or internal company composition can influence such structures
-- Code management
+- Code management and productivity can become a factor in this decision
-- 3rd party development
+- You might have to onboard another 3rd party development team and you want an isolation from your own services

 This can possibly lead to a multi-language microservices architecture.